internetarchive/wayback-machine-webextension/README.md

  - No third party Whois data API (You can host it yourself created using html_dom_parser.php)
  - Own Hosted Whois API -> https://rohitcoder.cf/research/whois_api/?site=github.com

+ I also uploaded my whois data API code and used lib simple_html_dom in "host" folder these files should be uploaded on your server and this will act like a API for your extension.
+After setting up this api don't forget to change API Link from popup.js file
  ## A Step Towards GsoC2018 ;)

 ![Snapshot 1](https://raw.githubusercontent.com/rohitcoder/wayback-machine-chrome/master/1.PNG)